n006370/HelioX20/Installation/WindowsSD.md

 Before clicking "OK":

 - Remove the SD Card
+- Set S6 switch on Helio X20 to `0-0-0-0`, all switches should be set to "OFF"
-- Now click "OK" button and allow HiKey to reboot.
+- Now click "OK" button and allow Helio X20 to reboot.

 **Congratulations!
-You are now booting your newly installed operating system directly from eMMC on the HiKey!**
+You are now booting your newly installed operating system directly from eMMC on the Helio X20!**